-V. Program Administration
+II.
+Program Administration

-This Partial Action Plan reserves \$18.5 million, or less than 2.5% of the total fund, for costs related to ESD/EDC administration of the program as well as LMDC's oversight.
+The Partial Action Plan reserves \$15.0 million, or 2% of the total fund, for costs related to ESD/EDC administration of the program as well as LMDC's oversight.

 The Plan reserves \$3.5 million for program monitoring costs by LMDC and \$7.5 million to be administered by ESD for program management costs.
 Program administration costs are anticipated for program publication, review of proposed infrastructure investments, environmental review clearance, financial evaluation and processing of funding requests, and auditing of disbursed funds.